DevExpress-Examples/winforms-spreadsheetcontrol-api-part1/Readme.md

 * Import data from different data sources
 * Export a workbook to PDF
 * Print a workbook
-* Specify the built-in and custom document properties

 The application form contains the list of supported operations.
 A user can select an operation and click the **Run** button to view the resulting spreadsheet document in the Spreadsheet control.